 Cassandra and Laetitia are masters in their Craft.
 The Dark Arts Workshop was riveting and valuable.
 Their teaching styles compliment each other and one gets the feeling that there is a deep well of wisdom and experience for each pearl that is expressed.
 My husband and I will be their students again, definitely.”
 Karyl and Paul.

-It was on 26th June 2009, that I first ventured into the streets of Penzance for my Teazing performance under the tuition of Cassandra Latham Jones.
+It was on 26th June 2009, that I first ventured onto the streets of Penzance for my Teazer performance under the tuition of Cassandra Latham Jones.
 I had previous experience of Morris dancing and performed at various folk festivals, however I mistakenly assumed the role of Teazer could be something similar.

 It all began with a telephone phone call during November 2008 from an acquaintance who asked if I would be interested in training for the role of a Teazer.
-She briefly explained what it would entail and I agreed to try it as it would also provide an opportunity to join a community event after recently moving to Cornwall.
-I had visited the home of this particular acquaintance and their partner on a few occasions during the time they were creating one of the new Penglaz ‘Osses because the original ‘Oss had retired.
+She briefly explained what it would entail and I agreed to try, as it would also provide an opportunity to join a community event after recently moving to Cornwall.
+I had visited the home of this particular acquaintance and their partner on a few occasions during the time they were creating one of the new Penglaz ‘Osses as the original ‘Oss had retired.
 They were extremely excited about this project and I witnessed the gradual development of the new Penglaz’s creation.
-It was the first time I had seen a horse’s skull and heard all about the folk traditions and how these skulls were utilised.
-Cassandra contacted me soon after hearing of my interest and invited me to attend the 2008 Montol festival near the winter solstice, so that I could observe her first performance with the new Penglaz.
+It was the first time I had seen a horse’s skull and heard about the folk tradition in which these skulls were utilised.
+Cassandra contacted me soon after hearing of my interest and invited me to attend the 2008 Montol festival near the winter solstice, so I could observe her first performance with the new Penglaz.

-The acquaintance who introduced us was also a photographer for the event and she suggested I wore a mask and dark clothing in the procession, as the majority of people wore in ‘mock formal’ attire.
+The acquaintance who introduced us was also a photographer for the event and suggested I wore a mask and dark clothing in the procession that evening, as the majority of people wore in ‘mock formal’ attire.

-On arrival I joined the back of the procession at St Johns Hall with my husband and son.
+On arrival I joined the back of the procession at St Johns Hall with my former husband and son.
 When it began, I made my way to the front to observe Cassandra’s performance.
-Penglaz the ‘Oss did not appear during the first procession so I concentrated on Cassandra’s movements as she marched at the front of the band in time to the music while waving to people lining the streets.
-On our arrival at the hill fort we stood around a large fire beacon to warm ourselves and then we visited a pub with the photographer, her partner and another friend of theirs.
+Penglaz the ‘Oss did not appear during the first procession so I concentrated on Cassandra’s movements as she marched at the front of the band in time to the music, while waving to people who lined the streets.
+On our arrival at the hill fort we stood around a large fire beacon to warm ourselves and then visited a pub with the photographer, her partner and another friend of theirs.